 There are several situations in C where the order of evaluation of subexpressions or the order in which side effects take place is unspecified including:

-The order in which the arguments to a function are evaluated (C, Section 6.5.2.2,"Function calls");
+The order in which the arguments to a function are evaluated (C, Section 6.5.2.2”"Function call”");

-The order of evaluation of the operands in an assignment statement (C, Section 6.5.16,"Assignment operators");
+The order of evaluation of the operands in an assignment statement (C, Section 6.5.16”"Assignment operator”");

 The order in which any side effects occur among the initialization list expressions is unspecified.
-In particular, the evaluation order need not be the same as the order of subobject initialization (C standard [2], clause 6.7.9, “Initialization").
+In particular, the evaluation order need not be the same as the order of sub-object initialization (C standard [2], clause 6.7.9, “Initialization").

-Because these are unspecified behaviours, testing may give the false impression that the code is working and portable, when it may be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.
+Because these are unspecified behaviours, testing can give the false impression that the code is working and portable, when it is possible that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.

-In general, a compiler is allowed to perform calculations and assignments in any order between sequence points.
+In general, a compiler is permitted to perform calculations and assignments in any order between sequence points.
 Annex C of the C language standard defines all the points in the language syntax that count as sequence points.
 One such sequence point is the comma operator.
-So, whilst described above i = v[i++]; has unspecified behaviour, as the assignment and increment may be performed in either order, i++, i = v[i]; does not, as the increment is always performed before the assignment.
+So, whilst described above i = v[i++]; has unspecified behaviour, as the assignment and increment can be performed in either order, i++, i = v[i]; does not, as the increment is always performed before the assignment.

 There is also a common misconception that bracketing influences the order of evaluation.
 This is not true.
 If A, B and C are functions that return integers, then in: